-6.5.6 Achievement Certificates:
+6.5.4 Achievement Certificates:

-- (a) Achievement Certificates are issued to those students who accumulate a significant number of Plus Points.
+- (a) Achievement Certificates are awarded to those students who accumulate a significant number of Plus Points.
 The Headmaster will award certificates according to the following tallies:

 - Bronze 30 Plus points

 - Silver 50 Plus points

 - Gold 75 Plus points

 - Platinum 100 Plus points

-- (b) Achievement Certificates are recognised in Tutor Groups or Assembly.
+- (b) Achievement Certificates are recognised in Tutor Groups and / or Assembly.